-Capability to Cope with Different Collection Interval
+Cope with Different Collection Interval

-The analysis system should be able to cope flexibly with different data recording intervals of telemeter and manual gauging stations.
-It should also have inbuilt software for the checking and modification of any erroneous data and be capable of operation even if observed data from manual gauging stations are not available.
+Analysis system should be able to cope flexibly at different collecting intervals of observed data because the collecting interval and reliability are different from telemeter gauging station and manual gauging stations.
+The analysis system should also be processed even if observed data from manual gauging stations can not be collected.